 I have to laugh at the irony that I chose to wear a debilitating, mobility-limiting shoe at my feminist wedding.
 After all, only the patriarchy could have declared this foot prison stylish for women, right?
 “The high heeled shoe might be one of the only designs that is physically painful and yet somehow persists,” Avery Trufelman says on an episode of 99% Invisible that explains the history of the high heel.
 Journalist Audie Cornish admits that while she wears heels every day, “It is impossible to find a shoe that is a high heel that’s really gorgeous and fundamentally comfortable.”

 Interestingly, it was men who first wore heels to ride horses, and women then adopted the style.
-Later, heels fell out of fashion, but it was erotica that reintroduced the heel as sexy footwear for women.
 Once the fashion industry caught on, it was over.
 Working women would soon be wearing this uncomfortable style during their 8-hour workdays, and brides were doomed to have their heels repeatedly sink into the grass during family photos, making them tilt ever so slightly like skyscrapers built on sand.

 I’ve observed that women have taken the meaning of shoes into their own hands.
 Pinterest tells me it is popular to write a sweet message on the bottom of your shoe, like “Mrs. Jones, est. June 15, 2018,” and if you are kneeling at a church wedding, you might just flash that message to all of your guests.
 Why not play a light-hearted joke on your guests and write something like “Please help me, I don’t know what I’m doing”?
 Ah well, I guess that is inferred during the “‘til death do us part” part.